appscode/blog/content/post/vertical-scaling-of-redis-cluster-in-amazon-eks/index.md

 ## Vertical Scaling of Redis Cluster

-We are going to scale up the current cpu resource of the Redis cluster by applying Vertical Scaling.
+We are going to scale up the current cpu and memory resource of the Redis cluster by applying Vertical Scaling.
 Before applying it, let's check the current resources,

 ```bash